akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSink/withBackoff.md

 messages.
 When the wrapped @apidoc[Sink] does cancel, this @apidoc[Sink] will backpressure, however any elements already sent may have been lost.

-This uses the same exponential backoff algorithm as @apidoc[Backoff].
+This uses the same exponential backoff algorithm as `Backoff`.